Covariance and Contravariance

 The following code implements the example from above using type parameters

-.
+instead of this.type.
 For this, children have to add themselves as

 actual type arguments.